 - What we typically consider to be the full scope of wedding elements and details, no partial services or cutting corners

-Plus, costs like an officiant, grooms attire, overnight accommodations, travel if destination, gifts for wedding party and parents, favors, welcome bags for hotel guests, and gratuities.
+Plus, costs like wedding gown, alterations, grooms attire, overnight accommodations, travel if destination, gifts for wedding party and parents, favors, welcome bags for hotel guests, and gratuities.

 It's important to remember: a wedding doesn't need to include everything from the above list.
 Maybe you're in an urban location and transportation is not needed.
 Maybe tables and chairs are included with your venue and you're not making any décor upgrades.
 Maybe you're planning to DIY your wedding stationery or nix the big bridal party.